Main concepts - Employment and unemployment (LFS)

 Unemployed persons are persons aged 15-74 who were without work during the reference week, but who are currently available for work and were either actively seeking work in the past four weeks or had already found a job to start within the next three months.

-The economically active population comprises employed and unemployed persons.
+The labour force (also called the active population) comprises employed and unemployed persons.

-The reference document for the definitions is the EU-LFS explanatory notes.
-They contain detailed information on the definition of each variable.
+Direct access to the explanatory notes, which contain detailed information on the definition of each variable: